kumahq/kuma/docs/madr/decisions/056-policy-matching-with-real-resources.md

           kuma.io/service: backend
       default:
         action: Allow
-# resulting behaviour is 'action: Deny` for all
 ```

+Current behaviour is 'action: Deny' for all, because `aaa` happens to be more specific than `bbb`.
+The new behaviour is 'action: Deny' for all except `backend` and 'action: Allow' for `backend`.
-but it probably means the user already had policies in the obscure state.
+If such change in behaviour happens it probably means the user already had policies in the obscure state.
 The change is harmless, and we don't need to provide a migration path for `from[]`.

 ### Sparse ResourceRules structure